 Daltrey took what has always been my favorite rock vocal to the absolute height of his limits, never once sounding weak or worn even after a two hour show.

 The band took their bows, we cheered ourselves hoarse, and that was it.
 It was over.
-I’ll happily put my hand on my record collection and swear I have never been more disappointed to see the ending of a concert – and I’ve been to many excellent ones in my twenty-seven years.
+I will happily put my hand on my record collection and swear I have never been more disappointed to see the ending of a concert and I have been to many excellent ones in my twenty-seven years.

 Thank you for Tuesday, thank you for being the soundtrack to so much of my life, and for being the source of so many wonderful memories for my Dad and me.

 Even if the Song is over, the Note is eternal.